Attosecond physics: Resolution of time dependent Schrödinger equation in an electromagnetic field

-If this probability amplitude is greater than zero than the electron is photo-ionized.
+If this probability amplitude is greater than zero, the electron is photoionized.

 For the majority of application, the second term in $(1.3)$ is not considered, and only the first one is used in discussions, hence:

-Equation $(1.4)$ is also known as time reversed S-matrix amplitude and it gives the probability of photo-ionization by a generic time-varying electric field.
+Equation $(1.4)$ is also known as time reversed S-matrix amplitude and it gives the probability of photoionization by a generic time-varying electric field.